 611 Place, Modern skyscraper in Downtown Los Angeles, United States.

 The building was completed in 1969 and became the tallest structure in Los Angeles at that time.
-It surpassed the Los Angeles City Hall, which had held that distinction for 50 years prior.
+It took that title from Los Angeles City Hall, which had held it for 50 years.

 The building appears frequently in films and television productions, serving as a backdrop for modern urban scenes that viewers recognize on screen.
 This visibility in entertainment has made it a recognizable landmark for people familiar with Los Angeles cinema.